Devyani-Lambhate/W-NET/README.md

 1. Number of classes and labels of classes.
 The network can be trained on all four labels (Warm eddies, Cold eddies, Gulf Stream and background) or it can be trained on a subset of these labels.
 2. Loss function (crossentropy, Dice or a mix of both)
 3. Type of model (W-Net, Res-W-Net, Y-Net, U-Net-SST, U-Net-SSH)
-4. Data (One can use full data, winter months data or summer months data) The train.py saves the model in w-net.pth, which can be used for testing and further evaluation.
+4. Data (One can use full data, winter months data or summer months data) </br>
+The train.py saves the model in w-net.pth, which can be used for testing and further evaluation.

 ## Test
-For testing run Test/test.py
+To test the model run Test/test.py </br>
-    test.py gives the final test accuracy and it saves the overlapping ground-truth and perdicted images for a better visual inference.
-It also finds and prints the number of detected warm and cold eddies.
+test.py gives the final test accuracies for all the labels.
+It also saves the images with overlapping ground-truth and perdicted segments for a better visual inference.

-## Further Evaluation
+## Evaluation metrics
-thinning.py performs the thinning operation on the gulf stream.
-Code for further evaluation is saved in Model Evaluation methods.
+Commonly image segmentation is done on natural images, for which IOU and dice coefficient are used for both evalu- ation and training.
+However, in our application, we are interested in the dynamics of gulf stream and rings.
+Thus, different dynamic-inspired metrics are designed to evaluate the performance of the deep network.

+# Eddy evaluation
+We devise metrics that compare the size, centroid, and count between the ground truth and the network prediction for eddies.
+All the eddy evaluation metrics are calculated in detect_eddies.py

+# Gulf stream evaluation
+One key challenge in automated detection of the Gulf Stream is to capture its meandering path accurately.
+We first converted the gulf stream segments to its centerline using a morphological thinning operation using thinning.py.
+Then we computed path length difference and several curve difference metrics. </br>

+Codes for all the Gulfstream evaluation metrics are saved in the folder 'Gulf stream evaluation metrics'. </br>
-Hausdorff_distance.py computes the Hausdorff distance, Mean curve distance and Median curve distance. path_length.py computs the path length difference between the ground truth and the predicted gulf stream centerline.
+Gulf stream evaluation metrics/Hausdorff_distance.py computes the Hausdorff distance, Mean curve distance and Median curve distance.</br>
+Gulf stream evaluation metrics/path_length.py computs the mean and median path length difference between the ground truth and the predicted gulf stream centerline.